ueler/angular-rxjs-unsubscribe/README.md

 # When should I unsubscribe from RxJS observables in Angular?
-There's a lot of confusion in the community about the question if you have to unsubscribe from RxJS observables in Angular.
+There's a lot of confusion in the community about the question if and when you have to unsubscribe from RxJS observables in Angular.

-Although there are some quite nice StackOverflow posts about this questions, there is no clear guidance that contains all relevant information explained by examples.
+Although there are some quite nice StackOverflow posts about this question, there is no clear guide that contains all relevant information explained by examples.

-This repository provides the necessary Angular project to examine the problems by yourself and a guide for common situations.
+This repository provides a guide for common situations and an Angular project to examine the problems by yourself.

+## Angular components and observables
+The guide focuses on issues with components using observables.

+A typical component lifecycle in an Angular CRUD application contains the following steps (in a simplified version):
+1. User navigates to component ``A``
+2. Component ``A`` gets initialized (constructor and ``ngOnInit`` are invoked)
+3. Some logic is called to load data (e.g. using ``HttpClient``).
+   _Subscriptions to observables are made._
+4. User navigates to another component ``B``
+5. Component ``A`` gets destroyed (``ngOnDestroy`` is invoked)
+6. ...

 ## Conclusion
-Whether you have to unsubscribe or not heavily depends on the callback logic you are using.
+Whether you have to unsubscribe or not heavily depends on the callback logic you are using in the observables subscription.

-If the callback executes code with side effects you should always unsubscribe.
+If the callback executes code with side effects (affecting global application state) you should always unsubscribe when the component gets destroyed.

-If the callback uses member variables from the component class there can be a memory leak when using observables that don't complete, therefore you should unsubscribe in that case.
+If the callback uses member variables from the component class, there can be a memory leak when using observables that don't complete, therefore you should always unsubscribe in that case.

-Observables that don't complete should be cancelled (almost) always, since the callback logic still runs (infinitely) in the background otherwise.
+Observables that don't complete should be cancelled always, since the callback logic still runs (infinitely) in the background otherwise.

 |                                        | Side effects    | Memory leaks | Should unsubscribe |